Anant016/task2/Readme.md

 # Extra

 1. Form Validation Done
+2. Blinking of icons Done
-2. Used gradient color
+3. Used gradient color

 # Scope of Improvements

-1. Sync the text coming with icons highlightening
-2. Size of each component can be inc/dec accordingly (I've taken estimation)
+1. Size of each component can be inc/dec accordingly (I've taken estimation)